yfuruyama/crzerolog/README.md

 This library also supports gRPC application on Cloud Run.

-You just need to use `crzerolog.LoggerInterceptor` to set up logging.
+You just need to use `crzerolog.InjectLoggerInterceptor` to set up logging.

 ```go
 package main